NovaDev404/NexCerts/README.md

 ---

-# Updates

-**08-05-26** Aramco Services Company cert!
-**28-03-26** Add the XL AXIATA, PT TBK cert! 🥳
-**21-03-26** Add the Complaints Management MP of the Commision on Elections cert! 🎉
-**02-03-26** Add the National Oilwell Varco, Inc cert!
-**26-02-26** Add the VIETNAM AIRLINES JSC certificate!
-**11-02-26** Add the Forevermark Marketing(Shanghai ) Limited certificate! 🎉
-**08-02-26** Add 5 variations of the PowerChina International Group Limited certificates!
-**30-01-26** Add the China Academy of Railway Sciences certificate! 🥳
-**21-01-26** Rename to NovaCerts!
-**12-01-26** Add the Qingdao Rural Commercial Bank Co., Ltd and Luoyang Postal Administration certificates! 🎉
-**12-01-26** Add both Wasu Media & Networking Co variants!
-**12-01-26** Add two new Commission on Elections certificates bringing the collection up to 5! 🥳
-**12-01-26** Add all 8 of the Global Takeoff certs!
-**07-01-26** Repo has moved here 🎉!
-**07-01-26** Sadly all of the Commission on Elections certificates have been revoked! 😭
-**29-12-25** Add all three version of the Commission on Elections certificate 🥳!
-**27-12-25** Add the Commission on Elections V2 certificate to unblacklist users!
-**20-12-25** Add the Commission on Elections certificate 🎉!
-**16-12-25** Rename China Telecommunications Corporation V2.
-**16-12-25** Remove expired certificates.
-**14-12-25** Add Wasu Media & Network Co., Ltd. certificate from NabzClan 🥳!
-**13-12-25** Add the China Telecommunications Corporation V2 certificate 🎉!
-**11-12-25** Add the China Telecommunications Corporation certificate (2022).
-**09-12-25** Sadly the Emirates Telecommunications certificate has been revoked! 😭

----

 # Disclaimer
 Apple or the certificate owner may revoke any of our Enterprise Certificates at any time, causing apps signed with revoked certificates to stop working on iOS devices.
-Please make sure you have installed the [Anti-Revoke DNS](https://tools.nezushub.vip/dns-revoke-blocker/) on your iDevice.
+Please make sure you have installed our Anti-Revoke DNS: [NovaDNS](https://novadev.vip/sideloading/dns/) on your iDevice.
 Use of shared Enterprise Certificates must comply with Apple’s terms and policies.
 Contributors and maintainers of this repository are not responsible for any misuse, policy violations, or resulting damages, losses, or legal consequences.